Table of contents

 • Remember to bring your student ID, writing materials, and a water bottle (with no label).

-• There will be a “mock test” at the start of Thursday labs at noon.
+• There will be a “mock test” at the start of Thursday labs at 1pm.
 This is optional (and has no marks associated with it) but is recommended anyway.
 Basically, the mock test will be a dress rehearsal for the real test in every way except the test paper, which will be effectively blank.
 It will likely take about 15-30 minutes, and will be a chance to see what the procedures will be for the real thing next week.

 Best wishes,